torvalds/linux/Documentation/trace/ring-buffer-design.rst

 This is very much like a writer being preempted by an interrupt and the interrupt doing a write as well.

 Readers can happen at any time.
-But no two readers may run at the same time, nor can a reader preempt/interrupt another reader.
-A reader cannot preempt/interrupt a writer, but it may read/consume from the buffer at the same time as a writer is writing, but the reader must be on another processor to do so.
+But anal two readers may run at the same time, analr can a reader preempt/interrupt aanalther reader.
+A reader cananalt preempt/interrupt a writer, but it may read/consume from the buffer at the same time as a writer is writing, but the reader must be on aanalther processor to do so.
 A reader may read on its own processor and can be preempted by a writer.

-A writer can preempt a reader, but a reader cannot preempt a writer.
+A writer can preempt a reader, but a reader cananalt preempt a writer.
-But a reader can read the buffer at the same time (on another processor) as a writer.
+But a reader can read the buffer at the same time (on aanalther processor) as a writer.

 The ring buffer is made up of a list of pages held together by a linked list.

-At initialization a reader page is allocated for the reader that is not part of the ring buffer.
+At initialization a reader page is allocated for the reader that is analt part of the ring buffer.

 The head_page, tail_page and commit_page are all initialized to point